 Frontend development framework alternatives

 There is Vue.js – perfect for user-friendly web and app interfaces and recognised by developers for its ability to access various libraries almost effortlessly.
 At Miquido, we offer Vue.js as a part of our frontend development services.

 We also have component-based Ember.js, which works efficiently as a web development tool.
 Unlike React, this framework doesn’t provide modularity and requires a steep learning curve, which is why we don’t really rely on it in our software house.

 Another option is jQuery – the only CSS-driven framework and popular among connoisseurs of this programming language.
 It easily manipulates DOM in adding or removing elements and has an easy HTTP request sending process.
 However, nowadays jQuery is considered outdated, which is why it can mainly be introduced in legacy codes, rather than for modern solutions.

 So what’s the verdict?

 It wouldn’t be too far-fetched to say that nowadays an effective design is the key success factor for any application and website.
 Modern SEO-friendly or quick-to-update frameworks make delivering a great product much easier, that’s why the number of available frameworks and development languages is growing.

-Yet, all the great results come mainly from experience, so if you are not sure if you could handle an individual team of developers, you can come to us for help!
-Miquido is a development company case-hardened in frontend and we will be more than happy to help you choose and set up the best framework for your ideal design.
+Yet, all the great results come mainly from experience, so if you are not sure if you could handle an individual team of developers, consider choosing mobile or web development company!
+Miquido is a company case-hardened in frontend development and we will be more than happy to help you choose and set up the best framework for your ideal design.